 The museum is on the edge of the elegant, mostly residential Chaillot neighborhood in the 16th arrondissement, home to wealthy Parisians, a sizable expat community, and numerous embassies.
 If you want to stay away from the hustle and bustle of the more tourist-centric parts of Paris while being close to the Eiffel Tower, the specialty museums around Trocadéro, and designer showrooms and boutiques along Avenue Montaigne, consider these hotels:

-- Saint James Paris - The only chateau-hotel in Paris, this luxurious 5-star property is designed to resemble a home surrounded by a private garden, but with a Michelin-starred restaurant and Guerlain spa on site
+- Saint James Paris - The only chateau-hotel in Paris, this luxurious 5-star property with 50 guestrooms/suites and 4 serviced apartments is an architectural jewel designed to resemble a luxurious home surrounded by a spectacular private garden, but with a Michelin-starred restaurant and Guerlain spa and swimming pool on site

 - Hôtel Raphael - Luxury 5-star hotel with antique furnishings, hand-carved wood paneling, and original wall murals with a fantastic rooftop terrace and elite Clefs d'Or concierges; family-owned and managed for 4 generations